18F/agile/README.md

 The project is in the public domain, and all contributions to it will be released as such.
 For more details see [TERMS](TERMS.md)

 If you contribute the open source work of others, please mark it clearly in your pull request.

+## cloud.gov Pages

+This site is now on cloud.gov Pages.
+See settings > Webhooks for details.